 1. Unrealistic value expectations

 Many owners have lofty expectations when it comes to the value of their business.
 Your assumptions about how much it's worth are likely incorrect because of the emotional attachment you have to the business or using public company metrics for a private company when they're not comparable.
-Your expectations should be realistic and be based upon your advisor's valuation of the business.
+Your expectations should be realistic and be based upon an advisor's valuation of the business.

 2. Working capital